ApurbaKumarMajumder/Backend_Development/1.Basics/coercion/README.md

     ii. strict equality (===) never does coercion.

     Note: In JS NaN is the only Primitive value not equal to itself.

+# 6. NaN (Not a Number)

+typeOf(NaN) -> number

+It doesn't actually mean not a number, rather it gives notion of an invalid number.